dsoellinger/Advanced-Algorithms-and-Data-Structures/2_Algorithmic_Paradigms.md

 **Proof:**

 The algorithm makes at most $n$ calls to PARTITION, which does a constant amount of work and then executes for loop some number of times.
 Our goal, therefore, is to compute $X$, the total number of comparisons performed in all calls to PARTITION.
 We will not attempt to analyze how many comparisons are made in each call to PARTITION.
-Rather, we will derive an overall boudn the total number of comparisons.
+Rather, we will derive an overall bound the total number of comparisons.

 In the following, we prove that if the pivot is selected uniformly at random, the expected number of comparisons of this randomized version of Quicksort is bounded by $O(n \cdot log(n))$.